jakob-dunning/rest-api/README.md

 - Use seaparate database for tests
 - Add githook to run phpstan and phpcs on commit
 - Remove hardcoded url for webserver from end-to-end tests
-- Add validation and error-handling to routes
+- Add validation and error-handling to routes (https://jsonapi.org/format/#error-objects)
+- Sanitize output to prevent corruption